Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/index.md

 ## Reprovision

-Any time we make changes to `vvv-config.yml` or the provisioner files of a site, we need to restart VVV.
+Any time we make changes to `vvv-custom.yml` or the provisioner files of a site, we need to restart VVV.
 This allows VVV to catch up with the latest changes and activates your new site.

-To do this, run `vagrant reload`.
+To do this, run `vagrant reload --provision`.

 ## Database